China Study Abroad

 - Local Interpreting (spoken, signed)

-- Monies may be given to each student for their meals in Beijing, in which case the student is expected to budget their meal expenditures.
+- Money may be given to each student for their meals in Beijing, in which case the student is expected to budget their meal expenditures while in Beijing

 - Transportation in Beijing (bus, subway)